danielsoutar/turing/README.md

 * You can use both flags together, and in any order (although they must come at the end).

  - e.g: java runtm palindrome.txt input.txt -I -P

-Recognise from the language {#n#w | w is any sequence of characters and n is the length of w} over the alphabet {a, b, c}

-For instance, #6#abcabc_, #0#_, and #7#abbabba_ belong to the language, but #abba#5_, #3aaa_, and #000#_ do not.

-0) can check for how many 0s as you start X
-    - if 0, then if next character is not a hash and character after that _, reject (no trailing 0s) X
-    - if not, carry on X
-1) go to second hash, step back one (will be at smallest digit) X
-2) if not 0:
-    - decrement by one, mark off a character in input, rewind to second hash X if 0:
-    - move left until non-0 number or hash, decrement by 1 if number, replace with 9s as you move right, mark off character in input, rewind to second hash
-    - if no non-0 character by the time you reach a hash, move to end of input.
-If any non-X letters after second hash, reject.
-Otherwise reach _ and accept.